adamhrv/vframeio/content/_index.md

 Since 2017 VFRAME has been working with [Mnemonic.org](http://mnemonic.org), a Berlin-based organization dedicated to documenting war crimes and human rights violations, to develop computer vision tools to address these challenges.

 Specifically, VFRAME has been developing a scalable computer vision system for large-scale analysis of video archives to detect illegal munitions, and redaction tools to blur faces.
-VFRAME can detect objects, such as the RBK-250 munition found in videos from the Syrian conflict, or the 9N235 submunition documented in Ukraine, with up to 99% accuracy at over 400 FPS on a single workstation.
+VFRAME can detect objects, such as the RBK-250 munition found in videos from the Syrian conflict or the 9N235 submunition documented in Ukraine, with up to 99% accuracy at over 400 FPS on a single workstation.

 ### Core Technologies

-VFRAME creates high-fidelity synthetic data to develop custom object detection, image classification, and OCR technologies for high-risk objects including cluster munitions and anti-personnel mines.
+VFRAME creates high-fidelity synthetic data to develop custom object detection, semantic segmentation, and image classification technologies high-risk objects including cluster munitions and anti-personnel mines.
 Read about our past and current research in the press:

 - **Financial Times** > [Researchers train AI on ‘synthetic data’ to uncover Syrian war crimes](https://www.ft.com/content/8399873e-0dda-4c87-ba59-0e2678166fba)
 - **Economist** > [AI helps scour video archives for evidence of human-rights abuses](https://www.economist.com/international/2021/06/05/ai-helps-scour-video-archives-for-evidence-of-human-rights-abuses)